monsoonmaelstrom/book2/book2.md

 “I’m not hiding.”

-“If I was not hiding in the same way that you were not hiding, would you say I was hiding, or…?”
-I ask, throwing a variant of words he’s said to me so many times back at him.
+“If I was not hiding in the same way that you’re not hiding, would you say I was hiding, or…?”
+I retort, throwing a variant of the words he’s said to me so many times back at him.

 “Piss off, Hazel.”